FastFLUX: Pruning FLUX with Block-wise Replacement and Sandwich Training: FastFLUX: Block-wise Efficient Pruning with Sandwich Training

 \section{FastFLUX: Block-wise Efficient Pruning with Sandwich Training}

-FastFLUX is designed to prune large-scale diffusion transformers in a lightweight and effective manner, improving inference efficiency while maintaining generation quality.
-In this section, we provide a complete description of our proposed pruning framework.
-In Section 3.1, we introduce \textbf{Block-wise Replacement with Linear Layers (BRLL)}, which replace the residual branches of ResBlocks with simplified linear modules while preserving shortcut connections to retain key representational capacity.
-In Section 3.2, we present \textbf{Sandwich Training (ST)}, a localized fine-tuning strategy that leverages LoRA-based supervision to compensate for potential performance loss after pruning, while maintaining high training efficiency.
-The overall workflow and implementation details of FastFLUX are illustrated in Figure~\ref{main_pic} and Algorithm~\ref{alg:detail}.
+FastFLUX is a lightweight and effective framework for pruning large-scale diffusion transformers, improving inference efficiency while preserving high-quality generation.
+We begin by introducing \textbf{Block-wise Replacement with Linear Layers (BRLL)}, which substitutes the computationally heavy residual branches in ResBlocks with linear approximations while keeping the original shortcut pathways intact to maintain stable information flow.
+We then describe \textbf{Sandwich Training (ST)}, a localized fine-tuning strategy that applies LoRA-based supervision to the neighboring unpruned layers of each replaced block, providing targeted adaptation with minimal training overhead.
+An overview of the full pipeline, together with implementation details, is provided in Figure~\ref{main_pic} and Algorithm~\ref{alg:detail}.